Last updated on February 26th, 2023 at 01:52 am

-To show myself that I can do anything, to show my commitment to my dreams, and make a symbolic leap, I’m going skydiving later this week.
+To prove to myself that I can do anything, to demonstrate my commitment to my dreams, and to make a symbolic leap, I’m going skydiving later this week.
 Eek!

 Another Leap of Faith

-Any time that I have ever shifted my life in a profound way, it required a leap of faith.
+Any time I have ever profoundly shifted my life, it required a leap of faith.

 What I have found along the way is that the universe always supports me when I leap.
-I love this quote by Patrick Overton: “When you have come to the edge of all light that you know and are about to drop off into the darkness of the unknown, faith is knowing one of two things will happen: there will be something to stand on or you will be taught to fly.”
+I love this quote by educator, poet, playwright, and author Patrick Overton, PhD: “When you have come to the edge of all light that you know and are about to drop off into the darkness of the unknown, faith is knowing one of two things will happen: there will be something to stand on, or you will be taught to fly.”

 Doing What Our Heart Calls Us to Do

 I was terrified when I started my own business years ago.
-I’d been working part-time at a local community college, and that felt secure.
+I’d been working part-time at a local community college, which felt secure.

-Yet it was right after 9/11 that I realized that life is too short to not do what we most want to do.
-It’s too short to not leap.
+Yet it was right after 9/11 that I realized that life is too short not to do what we most want to do.
+It’s too short not to leap.
 That started me on a path of doing all kinds of things I love and working for myself.
 I feel so blessed to do this.
-Many of my world travels have come about because an opportunity arose (a friend getting married in Jordan, my sister renting a cabin in the rainforests of Costa Rica, and getting the opportunity to teach with my spiritual teacher in India).
+Many of my world travels arose because of an opportunity (a friend getting married in Jordan, my sister renting a cabin in the rainforests of Costa Rica, and getting the opportunity to teach with my spiritual teacher in India).

-I have been so blessed to travel extensively on four continents and it partly came down to me just being willing to leap when the time came to leap.
-I know that we all are given opportunities to make the most of life.
+I have been so blessed to travel extensively on four continents, and it partly came down to me just being willing to leap when the time came.
+I know we are all given opportunities to make the most of life.

 I Left My Heart in San Francisco